carolinadatadesk/NC-Public-Health-Data/README.md

 The state budget passed by the General Assembly includes a line item for how much total money is headed towards counties, but not divided by county.

+### Contribute Missing Data
+During the four months we originally worked on collecting expenditure data from local health departments in North Carolina, 29 agencies did not reply to our request.
+However, we are continuing to collect and publish expenditure data.

+If you are a public official or local news reporter who would like [to contribute data, you may complete this form](https://forms.gle/7uXxZhSKpYcp5CAX6).

 ## Staff involved
+The following students reported this project, analyzed the data, wrote the original story and created data visualizations:

-Rachel Crumpler: rachel22@live.unc.edu
+* Rachel Crumpler: rachel22@live.unc.edu

-Chrstian Avy: cavy@live.unc.edu
+* Chrstian Avy: cavy@live.unc.edu

-Dominick Ferrara: dferrara@live.unc.edu
+* Dominick Ferrara: dferrara@live.unc.edu

-Jamie Krantz: jakrantz@live.unc.edu
+* Jamie Krantz: jakrantz@live.unc.edu

-Edited by Ryan Thornburg, Associate Professor at UNC Hussman School of Journalism and Media
+This project is edited by Ryan Thornburg, Associate Professor at UNC Hussman School of Journalism and Media.
+He can be reached at ryan.thornburg@unc.edu .